adrianchangcy/voicewake/README.md

 - you can persist the test db, but it's only seamless enough for test-and-check steps
 - to solve this, explicitly declare 'TEST' db at settings.dev
 - create a custom TestRunner (TestRunnerWithMirror) that will use {'MIRROR': 'default'}
-- MIRROR is Django's way of allowing you to use multiple dbs, and writing to a mirrored db will also write to source db
+- MIRROR is Django's way of allowing you to use multiple dbs
+- writing to a mirrored db will also write to source db
-- therefore, the solution is for test db to mirror live dev db
+- therefore, making tests use live dev db requires test db to mirror live dev db

 You can now populate live dev db permanently, then freely choose when to use it during tests via "--testrunner=...".
 ```python